 In regards to asana, Stephanie distinguishes herself by her constant attention to the subtleties, which many people overlook.
 Nowadays, many teachers tend not to emphasize small details—in some cases because their lack of experience has not given them the wisdom.
 More often than not, the sum of small details has a far greater impact than a single, flashy posture.
 Over the years, Stephanie has witnessed the cumulative effect of countless small details, how they impact stagnancy and growth of all kinds (physical, mental, emotional).
 She is always attentive to encouraging students beyond complacency; she always incorporates humor and playfulness into every class or session.

 Her teaching experience is varied: led asana classes (for levels introductory to advanced), pranayama (breathwork), and meditation.
 In Atlanta, she created Yoga for Athletes, a class that other teachers have spread to studios all over the metro area.
 She helped start the first Mysore studio in Atlanta, where she taught and co-directed for many years.
 The teaching page has more information on her experience.

-She works with individuals and groups, primarily in workshop and retreat settings.
+Stephanie continues to work with individuals and groups, primarily in workshop and retreat settings.
 Information about her workshops and retreats is posted on the events page.
-Private students are usually on sliding scale.
+Private students are on a sliding scale.
 She also customizes workshops or a series of classes.
 If you're interested in a collaboration, please contact her!